 Jury diversity has been an often-discussed problem in many legal cases for decades.
-Prior to the Civil Rights Movement in the 1960s, jury diversity did not exist.
+Prior to the Civil Rights Movement in the 1960s, jury service did not exist.
 Juries were almost entirely composed of white Christian males.
 Racial minorities, women, and non-Christians were never given a jury of their peers.
-Instead, these groups had a jury of the majority, which directly affected their right to a fair trial.
+Instead, these groups how are jury members selected of the majority, which directly affected their right to a fair trial.
 Now, over 60 years later, jury diversity has drastically increased, though it still does not reflect the demographics of the population.
 White individuals still are the majority in the United States but in some jurisdictions, such as Los Angeles and Houston, white individuals make up less than one-third of the city’s population.
-However, most cases in those jurisdictions still have juries made up of mostly white individuals.
+Same Kind, However, most cases in those jurisdictions still have juries made up of mostly white individuals.
 Why is that?
-The answer is more complicated than you might think.
+Americans still faith put juries will the answer is more complicated than you might think?

 Why Does Jury Diversity Matter?